Nuung/all-about-javascript/README.md

 # JS Basics - Vanilla Javasciprt

 > Repository for the JS-Basics Nomad Academy Course.
 Cloning a Productivity App with VanillaJS
+> And study space for javascript based on ES6